Family Nurse Practitioner Overview

 The program is designed for professional nurses who have a B.S. in Nursing degree or a M.S. in Nursing degree.

-- Only complete application files will be reviewed after this date and decisions will be released by mid-April
+- Only complete application files will be reviewed after this date and decisions will be released early May.

 - The essay should reflect your understanding of the role of the advanced practice nurse (FNP), the role of education in obtaining this degree, and your interest in a particular patient population after obtaining your degree.